How to Grow Dahlias: The Complete Dahlia Flower Guide

 Are Dahlias Perennials or Annuals?

 Dahlias are tender perennials in their native warm climate of Mexico.
-In the U.S., they are considered perennials in hardiness zones 8 and higher.
+In the United States, they are considered perennials in hardiness Zones 8 and higher.
 See the USDA hardiness zone page

-Luckily, cold-weather gardeners can also just dig up the tubers after the first fall frost and store them in their garage until spring.
+Luckily, cold-weather gardeners can also just dig up the tubers after the first fall frost and store them in the garage until spring.
 Learn how to dig up dahlias in the guide below.

 dahlia flowers (pink, purple, and yellow) in a garden